raymondngiam/CarND-Behavioral-Cloning-Project/README.md

 $ python video.py run1
 ```

-The name of the video will be the name of the directory followed by '.mp4', so, in this case the video will be run1.mp4.
+The name of the video will be the name of the directory followed by '.mp4', so, in this case the video will be `run1.mp4`.

 ### Final video demonstration

-You can see the final video demonstration of a trained model at here.
+You can see the final video demonstration of a trained model at [here](https://vimeo.com/240369937).

 ### Final report

-You can view the final report of this project at writeup.pdf.
+You can view the final report of this project at [writeup.pdf](https://github.com/raymondngiam/CarND-Behavioral-Cloning-Project/blob/master/writeup.pdf).